 Bachelor of Science in Equine Studies

-What Can You Do with a BS in Equine Studies Degree?
+What Could I Do with a BS in Equine Studies Degree?

-At Post University, our goal is to equip you with the necessary knowledge and skills to be successful in equestrian careers throughout Connecticut and the U.S., and we are committed to being with you every step of the way during your educational journey.
+An equine studies degree offers the insights and skills you could use to prepare for leadership roles in a variety of equestrian settings.
+At Post University, our goal is to equip you with the necessary knowledge and skills to pursue an equine future, and we are committed to being with you every step of the way of your educational journey.

 Visit the University Catalog >> for Curriculum, Course Descriptions, and Program Outcomes.

 Coursework for your program is designed to help you build the foundation of insights necessary to:

 - Analyze, interpret, and evaluate information about the equine species and its surrounding industry

 - Apply ethical thought and actions directly to concerns within the equine industry

 - Build professionals skills—such as communication, critical thinking, and decision making—that transcend equine disciplines

 - Evaluate complex problems affecting the equine industry and develop relevant solutions

 - Communicate the benefits of the equine-human connection